Celebrating the Declaration of Arbroath – and the cry for liberty at its heart

 Scotland in 1320 was a very different country to the Scotland we know today.
 The oppression described in the Declaration was very real, probably far more real than those brief sentences allow for.
 Indeed, it is easy to accept the premise that “no one could describe nor fully imagine [the cruelty] unless he had seen them with his own eyes”.
 In the face of such “countless evils” inevitably nationalism and the cause of independence became increasingly popular and the only pragmatic solution to Scotland’s predicament.
 This was not a nationalism built chiefly on pride, or some cultural understandings of Scottish historical identity, but an expression of resentment at English rule, of unspeakable cruelty, of deprivation of freedom.

-What is equally, if not more impressive, that the resolve and commitment is the desire for liberty on which they are based.
+What is equally, if not more, impressive than the resolve and commitment is the desire for liberty on which they are based.
 And so, while I accept that the Declaration of Arbroath is a nationalist document, it is also a liberal one – one which in so many ways was centuries ahead of its time.
 The Scotland outlined in the Declaration was one in which freedom and justice reigned, in which monarchs were subject to their people and Popes merely servants of their flock and their creator.
 The Scotland described is one of peace and prosperity, of liberty from oppression and conformity.
 The “poor little Scotland”, savaged by its neighbour, would be freed from both its subservience and dependence on outside assistance, and would be instead empowered to forge its own identity, take care of its own political destiny and determine its own future.

 How much more liberal can you get?